-ALR?
-Occupational driver’s license?
+In Texas, when you get arrested for a DWI, there is also automatically an ALR (administrative license hearing) concern.
+What is an ALR?
+What is an occupational driver’s license?
 Getting a DWI is very stressful and scary.
 What is very important to understand is that unlike other criminal cases, a DWI involves two actual cases: a civil case, known as the administrative license hearing (“ALR”) and a criminal case, the DWI charge.
-We handle all aspects of the DWI as well as the ALR/license process.
+The Coffey Firm handles all aspects of the DWI as well as the ALR/license process.

 - They took my driver’s license when I got arrested for DWI.
 Does this mean I can’t drive?
 The answer is complicated depending on when you got arrested, if a proper request for an ALR hearing was made, was the results of a consent blood draw mailed….?
 If timely and proper steps are made (we handle this), then the plan is to get you a legal license if your license gets suspended.